zooba/zooba.github.io/_drafts/most-critical-python-metric.md

 And as it happens, well-designed code fares well under most complexity metrics (except for "source code bytes on disk", but those are cheap).

-The question is... how will I test this?
+The question is... how am I going to test this?

 # How will I test this?